 Many are relatively rare solitary bees, the rest are bumblebees; you would not expect feral honeybees up here, but nature is wild, so.

 Where there is basically just grass, lichen and moss due to generations of grazing by deer and sheep with no wolves to keep them on their toes, there are no bees to speak of.
-There is little cover from wind, and almost nothing to eat.
+There is little cover from wind, and almost nothing for them to eat.

 Therefore, if your high altitude fruit trees are surrounded by healthy Montane Willow Scrub around and above them, it should be easy to welcome the local bees into your garden and quickly boost their numbers.